supportREALteachers.org

 • Student Input: Let your students have a voice in the curriculum and ask them what they need from you.

 • Task Progression: Task completion can either be based on time or success (ie. move on to the next task after 5 successful attempts).
-See this example progression and these self-guided progressions.
+See this example progression of tasks for a 1st grade learning objective.

 • Themes: Add a theme/story to your lesson/unit to make it more interesting for your students (especially with elementary students).
-The theme can involve the environment, students, cues, stop/start signal, etc. See if you can match their imagination (examples from Twitter).
+The theme can involve the environment, students, cues, stop/start signal, etc. See if you can match their imagination.

-• Visual Representations: Provide images, create foot placement markers, draw on equipment, draw on surfaces, use portable white boards, etc.
+• Visual Representations: The ability to visualize varies from person to person.
+There are 3-4% of the world's population that can't visualize at all (Aphantasia).
+Provide images, create foot placement markers, draw on equipment, draw on surfaces, use portable white boards, etc., to help your students.

 • Warming Up: Use creative warm-up activities that utilize movements needed for upcoming tasks (authentic).
 If stretching is incorporated, it should be dynamic and also utilize movements needed for upcoming tasks.
 While dynamic stretching does not primarily work on long term flexibility, it does prepare the body for physical activity by moving the joints through their full range of motion.
 Only work on flexibility when muscles are properly warmed-up.
 At best, static stretching cold muscles is a waste of time and at worst can lead to injuries and lowered performance.